State (Bell/Springvale) Highway: History

-The passing of the Highways and Vehicles Act of 1924 through the Parliament of Victoria provided for the declaration of State Highways and Main Roads, roads partially financed by the State government through the Country Roads Board (later VicRoads).
+The passing of the Highways and Vehicles Act 1924 through the Parliament of Victoria provided for the declaration of State Highways and Main Roads, roads partially financed by the state government through the Country Roads Board (later VicRoads).
 Bell Street was declared a Main Road in August 1947, heading west from Main Heidelberg-Eltham Road (today Rosanna Road) along Burgundy and then Bell Streets in Heidelberg through Preston and Coburg to Moonee Ponds Creek at Pascoe Vale South.
 This was extended further west via a new bridge over Moonee Ponds Creek to connect directly to the Tullamarine Freeway extension and Pascoe Vale Road when it opened in 1970 (plans to do so had existed since 1950).
-After the passing of the Country Roads Act of 1958 (itself an evolution from the original Highways and Vehicles Act of 1924), Heidelberg-Doncaster Road (from Rosanna Road in Heidelberg heading east across Manningham Road and Williamsons Road to Doncaster Road in Doncaster) and Doncaster-Mitcham Road (from Williamsons Road in Doncaster heading east along Doncaster Road and Mitcham Road to Mitcham)) were declared Main Roads by the Country Roads Board on 7 September 1960, but were sign-posted as their constituent parts.
+After the passing of the Country Roads Act 1958 (itself an evolution from the original Highways and Vehicles Act 1924), Heidelberg-Doncaster Road (from Rosanna Road in Heidelberg heading east across Manningham Road and Williamsons Road to Doncaster Road in Doncaster) and Doncaster-Mitcham Road (from Williamsons Road in Doncaster heading east along Doncaster Road and Mitcham Road to Mitcham)) were declared Main Roads by the Country Roads Board on 7 September 1960, but were sign-posted as their constituent parts.

 The entire route was declared a State Highway in June 1983, between Tullamarine Freeway in Pascoe Vale South and Mornington Peninsula Freeway in Chelsea Heights (unusually referred to as "Unnamed" in reports at the time, but named Bell Street/Springvale Road State Highway three years later), subsuming previous declarations of Bell Street, Heidelberg-Doncaster Road and Doncaster Mitcham Roads as Main Roads, and still sign-posted as its constituent parts.
 Work on the direct link between Bell and Banksia Streets (the "Bell-Banksia Link") in western Heidelberg, built to relieve traffic congestion and improve safety around the Burgundy Street shopping precinct, started in December 1988 and was completed on 1 July 1992, at a total cost of $40 million.